Planning-Inspectorate/appeal-planning-decision/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Put an `x` in all the boxes that apply: -->

 - [ ] Requires infrastructure changes
-- [ ] If adding or remove environment variables (e.g. in `docker-compose.yaml`) then I have updated the appropriate Helm chart
 - [ ] I have updated the documentation accordingly
 - [ ] My commit history in this PR is linear
 - [ ] New features have tests